 Using plenty of whitespace in this way creates a sense of freedom and effortless elegance.

 Nike’s page uses a stunning combination of colors to create a taste of the outdoors.
 They do not use pictures necessarily of people running around on a track outdoors.
 Rather, the designers have played around with colors to give a sensation of being in nature.

 Take a look at the earthy hues around the footwear images.
-The brown, white and grey resemble a typical outdoors landscape.
-Great designers know in depth the principles of color psychology.
+The brown, white and grey resemble a typical outdoor landscape.
+Great designers know in-depth the principles of color psychology.